$0 Northwest Territories Adoption Quick-Start Checklist

 Financial Assistance Available

 NWT Adoption Assistance Program: For children adopted through the departmental system who have significant needs — medical or mental health challenges, sibling group, or developmental risk — the HSS Adoption Assistance Program provides ongoing financial support.
 Families may receive up to 60% of the basic foster care rate, based on demonstrated financial need.
-Support continues until the child reaches 19, with mandatory review every three years.
+Support continues until the child reaches 19, with review every three years.

 Jordan's Principle: For First Nations children, Jordan's Principle ensures access to federally funded supports for health, education, and social needs regardless of adoption status.
 If the child you adopt is a First Nations child, Jordan's Principle funding can offset ongoing care costs.